Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 <br/>

-- The **All Terminals** tab
+- The **All Terminals** tab:
-  - Displays the complete output of `Channel 0`.
+  - Displays the complete output of `Channel 0`
-  - Can display the user input (*Input -> Echo input... -> Echo to "All Terminals"*).
+  - Can display the user input (*Input -> Echo input... -> Echo to "All Terminals"*)
-  - Prefixes each output line by the *virtual* Terminal it has been sent to.
+  - Prefixes each output line by the *virtual* Terminal it has been sent to
-  - Shows output on *virtual* Terminal 1 in red, and output on *virtual*  Terminals 2 - 15 in gray.
+  - Shows output on *virtual* Terminal 1 in red, and output on *virtual*  Terminals 2 - 15 in gray
-- The **Terminal 0 - 15** tab
+- The **Terminal 0 - 15** tab:
-  - Displays the output which has been sent to the specific *virtual* Terminal.
+  - Displays the output which has been sent to the specific *virtual* Terminal
-  - Interprets and displays Text Control Codes as sent by the application to show colored text or erase the screen.
+  - Interprets and displays Text Control Codes as sent by the application to show colored text or erase the screen
-- The **Terminal 0** tab
+- The **Terminal 0** tab:
-  - Shows by default the output of a RTT application which has not set a Terminal ID.
+  - Shows by default the output of an RTT application which has not set a Terminal ID
-  - Can display the user input (*Input -> Echo input... -> Echo to "Terminal 0"*).
+  - Can display the user input (*Input -> Echo input... -> Echo to "Terminal 0"*)

 <br/>

-The application can be called with arguments other than `-a` or `--autoconnect`.
+The application can also be called with arguments other than `-a` or `--autoconnect`.
 More information about these can be found on the [Segger RTT Viewer Wiki page (Command line options)](https://kb.segger.com/J-Link_RTT_Viewer#Command_line_options).

 <br/>